krishenm94/TicTacToe/README.md

 So far Q-Learning performance has only been evaluated offline.
 Planning to evaluate online performance as well.

+Future work:
+1. Exploring online performance
+2. Turn independent training

 ### Monte Carlo Tree Search

+Monte Carlo Tree Search is a heuristic decision tree, in more complex problems where computing all possible paths are impossible it is preferred.

 UCB (Upper confidence bound) was used to determine the exploitation / exploration ratio, a.k.a.
 UCT.

+As t tends towards infinite it's behaviour approaches that of minimax.

+Future work:
+1. Exploring online performance

 ### Q Neural Network